Phase 2: Evaluating Hash Functions

 Interpreting the Results

-The first part of the test shows the kind of behavior you might see in a hash table in practice.
-For example, in the results above, theory tells us to expect 20.8826% of the buckets to be empty, and the results are almost exactly that value.
+- The first part of the test shows the kind of behavior you might see in a hash table in practice.
+For example, in the results above, theory tells us to expect 20.8826% of the buckets to be empty, and the results almost exactly match that value.

-The second part imagines a high hash table with 232 buckets.
-The number of collisions should be very small, and there should be no obvious similarity between the few words that collide.
+- The second part imagines a very large hash table with 232 buckets.
+The number of collisions should be very small, and there should be no obvious similarities between the few words that collide.

 The final test provides “avalanche” information.
-One of the properties we'd like hash functions to have is that very similar keys don't produce similar hash values.
+One of the properties we want hash functions to have is that very similar keys don't produce similar hash values.
 We want a nice uniform distribution, not hash values clustering together.

-The test also measures speed.
-Both hashing speed and the spread of hash values impact the performance of a hash table.
-Because hashing is so quick overall, speed results will probably only be meaningful for a large dictionary like web2
+- The test also measures speed.
+Both hashing speed and the spread of hash values impact the performance of a hash table, but speed results will probably only be meaningful for a large dictionary like

-.
-Also, it's only meaningful to compare the speed of good hash functions (for technical reasons, because a bad hash function maps to fewer unique buckets, it may get an “unfair” speed advantage in this particular test).
+It's also only meaningful to compare the speeds of good hash functions—because a bad hash function maps to fewer unique buckets, it may get an “unfair” speed advantage in this particular test.

 Choose and Explain

 Imagine that you were going to use your hash table to implement a spell checker.
-It would store English-language words and then be used to look up strings to see if they are in the dictionary.
-Using these results, decide which one of your three hash functions you would select in that scenario.
+It would store English-language words and then be used to look up strings to see if they appear in the dictionary.
+Using the results of your tests, decide which of your three hash functions you would choose for this scenario.

 Helpful Hints